mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 - [Inji Documentation](https://docs.inji.io/)

-### Verify Service

-The verify-service is commented out by default in the `docker-compose.yml`.
-If you want to explore the Presentation During Issuance feature and test the end-to-end issuance + verification flow**, uncomment the `verify-service` and restart the stack.
+### Presentation During Issuance (PDI)

+Certify supports the **Presentation During Issuance** flow using the embedded **verify-core** library, which is a dependency of the Certify service and runs in-process — there is no separate `verify-service` container to run.